Mathematics & Statistics Seminars

 Teaching Seminar

 The Teaching Seminar provides an opportunity for professional development focused on the best practices of teaching.
 It is our hope that all attendees will learn from the expertise of their colleagues and be in a state of continuous improvement in the classroom as an instructor.
 These talks will be especially helpful to those new to teaching, providing support and useful ideas for their classrooms.
 The Teaching Seminar meets once or twice a month at 4:00-5:00PM on Thursdays.
-If you have questions about the Teaching Seminar or are interested in giving a talk, please contact Matt Fahy.
+If you have questions about the Teaching Seminar or are interested in giving a talk, please contact Tyler H Brock.

 The Department of Mathematics & Statistics takes pride in the overall quality of instruction and the amount of scholarly teaching that occurs.
 The department is engaged in a number of student-centered initiatives, which you can read about here.

-Schedule for Fall 2024
+Schedule for Fall 2025

 Note that talks are listed in reverse chronological order.

-Speakers: Gina Nabours (NAU)
+Speakers: Gina Nabours and Kiersten Gaetano (NAU)

-Date: Thursday, September 19, 2024
+Date: Thursday, September 18, 2025